TimTeaFan/tt_website/content/post/_index.md

 ---
 title: Mostly Counting
-subtitle: A collection of posts on Data Science, Statistics and R
+subtitle: A (soon to be) collection of posts on Data Science, Statistics, R, and Python

 # View.
 #   1 = List